-What Can a Handyman Do in Merrillville, Indiana?
+What Can a Handyman Do Without a License in Merrillville, Indiana?

 In Indiana, there is no single statewide “general contractor” or “handyman” license; most contractor/handyman regulation happens at the city/town level through contractor registration, local ordinances, and building permits.
 For Merrillville (Lake County), expect to register locally before pulling permits or advertising as a contractor, and note that electrical/plumbing/HVAC work is licensed/regulated through state boards and local code enforcement even if you call yourself a handyman.
 Indiana does not publish a universal statewide “handyman exemption” dollar threshold; instead, thresholds (if any) are typically set by local ordinance and by permit requirements for the specific scope of work.